Actindo-AG/Documentation/DataHub/Integration/03_ManageAttributeGroups.md

 ## Edit an attribute group

 After you have created an attribute group, you can edit it.
 You can create attribute sub-groups, change the order of attribute groups, add attributes to a group, change the order of attributes within a group, remove attributes from an attribute group or delete attribute groups.

 ### Create an attribute sub-group

 Create an attribute sub-group to organize the attributes in special groups, for instance depending on product-related categories.
+If the attribute group already contained attributes, these attributes are automatically moved to first sub-group.

+Attribute groups are organized in a tree structure with a maximum depth of two levels.
+That means that a maximum of one sub-group level can be added to an attribute group.

 #### Prerequisites